Wixel/GUMP/README.md

 :star: Available Filters
 ------------------------
-Filter rules can also be any PHP native function (e.g.: rim).
+Filter rules can also be any PHP native function (e.g.: trim).

 <div id="available_filters">